bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 ### DataSync

-DataSync is a library that synchronizes data changed by components or libraries in real time.
+DataSync is a library that synchronizes data changed by components or libraries in real-time.
-<p class="alert">DataSync supports two way databinding between components.</p>
+<p class="alert">DataSync supports two-way data binding between components.</p>

 ### Formatter

-[Formatter(N.formatter)](?page=html/naturaljs/refr/refr0301.html) is a library that formats the input data set(json object array) and returns the formatted data set.
+[Formatter(N.formatter)](?page=html/naturaljs/refr/refr0301.html) is a library that formats the input dataset(JSON object array) and returns the formatted dataset.

 ### Validator

-[Validator(N.validator)](?page=html/naturaljs/refr/refr0302.html) is a library that validates the input data set(json object array) and returns a validation result data set.
+[Validator(N.validator)](?page=html/naturaljs/refr/refr0302.html) is a library that validates the input dataset(JSON object array) and returns a validation result dataset.

 ### Natural-DATA Library

-[Natural-DATA Library](?page=html/naturaljs/refr/refr0303.html) provides methods and functions for sorting, filtering, and refining data of type json object array.
+[Natural-DATA Library](?page=html/naturaljs/refr/refr0303.html) provides methods and functions for sorting, filtering, and refining data of the JSON object array type.

 ## Natural-UI